anebz/cloud/Accreditations/aws_developer_associate.md

 Deploy and scale web apps, without provisioning underlying servers, LBs, security groups etc..
 It supports the deployment of web apps from Docker.
 If the on-premise application doesn't use Docker and can't seem to find a relevant environment in Beanstalk, use Packer to create a custom platform.

-> Deployment

-* All at once: quickest, reduced availability
-* Rolling: longer, no downtime and minimizes reduced availability. the app is deployed to your environment one batch of instances at a time.
-Most bandwidth is retained throughout the deployment.
-* Rolling with additional batch: even longer, no downtime, no reduced availability, bandwidth maintained.
-* Immutable: longest, no downtime, no reduced availability, new version is deployed to new instances, quick and safe rollback, automatic ASG launched to serve traffic to new version alongside the old version until the new instances pass health checks.
-* Traffic splitting / canary testing: useful if you want to test the health of your new application version using a portion of incoming traffic, while keeping the rest of the traffic served by the old application version.

 > Launch

 * User can customize an AMI instead of the standard one.
 It can make launch faster if dependencies are preloaded and prepackaged in the AMI
   * If a lot of server configs is needed, just make a custom AMI instead of configuring and customizing environment
 * If Beanstalk performs tasks that take a long time: offload the tasks to a dedicated worker environment
+* Traffic splitting / canary testing: useful if you want to test the health of your new application version using a portion of incoming traffic, while keeping the rest of the traffic served by the old application version

 > Config